hieuvp/learning-monitoring/prometheus-introduction/README.md

 - `PromQL` (Prometheus Query Language), a flexible query language to leverage this dimensionality.

-- It is inspired by Google's Borgmon, which uses time-series data as a datasource, to then send alerts based on this data.
+- Use time-series data as a datasource, to then send alerts based on this data.

 <div align="center"><img src="assets/graph-go-memstats-alloc-bytes.png" width="900"></div>
 <br />